WheeledCord/T430-Ultrabay-Companion-Core/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/53f3d6d3-d7ec-42be-a7cd-015ad86d6c5a)

 A few hours later and I have made the 3d model for the container.
-I hollowed it out to save filament, and so I can see how much it can store in person. the main hole goes 11 mm deep, so I hope that will be enough to fit everything i need.
+I hollowed it out to save filament, and so I can see how much it can store in person.
+The main hole goes 11 mm deep, so I hope that will be enough to fit everything I need.
+As of writing this, I have just sent the email to my friend, and will probably go to sleep now, as it is past midnight.
+Or I might watch a few videos on PCB design.
+Still need to learn that.